 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-April Sunyoung Park is an associate in the Washington, D.C., office of Fish & Richardson P.C.
-Ms. Park works in Fish’s patent litigation group, focusing on all aspects of patent infringement matters in the U.S. district courts and before the U.S. International Trade Commission (ITC).
-Ms. Park has experience representing clients in various...
+April is an associate in the Washington, D.C., office of Fish & Richardson P.C.
+April works in Fish’s patent litigation group, focusing on all aspects of patent infringement matters before the U.S. district courts and the U.S. International Trade Commission (ITC).
+April has experience representing clients in various stages of patent...